Totals Betting For Beginners

-In most cases, a bookie will let you place either a Total Under bet (TU) or a Total Over (TO) bet.
+In most cases, a bookie will allow you to place either a Total Under bet (TU) or a Total Over (TO) bet.
 Because of this, a totals wager is often called an over/under bet as well.
 The names are interchangeable, and they signify the same thing.
 For that reason, we’ll use both names throughout the article.

-For example, in tennis, there can be more than a single over/under bet, but the most popular is a total bet on games in a match.
-So, for example, if you were to place a 26.5 TU bet on a match, it means that the total number of games will have to be 26 or below.
-If the match ends with a score of 2:1 (6:4, 3:6, 6:0), you will have won the bet.
-That’s because the total score is 6+1+2+6+6+0=25.
+So, if you were to place a 21.5 “under” bet on a match, it means that the total number of games will have to be 21 or below.
+If the match ends with a score of 2:1 in sets (6:1, 2:6, 6:0), you will have won the bet.
+That’s because the total score is 6+1+2+6+6+0=21.

 Other forms of totals bets